ImplFerris/pico-pico/src/lcd-display/circuit.md

 ## Best approach: Using a level shifter

-If you need full backlight brightness, or if your LCD module does not work reliably at 3.3 V, then you must power it at 5 V. But this means you need to protect your Pico from the 5V signals.
+If you need full backlight brightness, or if your LCD module does not work reliably at 3.3 V, then you must power it at 5 V. But this means you need to protect your Pico from the 5 V signals.

 The solution is a bidirectional logic level converter (also called a level shifter).
 This small module converts signals between 3.3 volts and 5 volts in both directions.
 You can find these as "2-Channel" or "4-Channel I2C/SPI Logic Level Converter" modules.

-The Pico connects to the 3.3V side of the level shifter, the LCD connects to the 5V side.
-The level shifter makes sure the Pico only ever sees 3.3V signals, while the LCD gets the 5V signals it needs.
+The Pico connects to the 3.3 V side of the level shifter, the LCD connects to the 5 V side.
+The level shifter makes sure the Pico only ever sees 3.3 V signals, while the LCD gets the 5 V signals it needs.

 This is the electrically correct and safe method, but it adds a few extra wires and requires an additional module.